-To cover the utilities, rent or mortgage, groceries, and other shared expenses, you might set up a joint checking account.
+To cover the utilities, rent or mortgage, groceries, and other shared expenses, you might want to consider setting up a joint checking account.
 Each of you may also want your own bank account and credit cards that you can use for your own spending.
 However, be careful about applying for too many credit cards: depending on how you manage your debt, that could hurt your credit score.

 Save on Benefits

 If you're both working, you may be able to save money by eliminating any duplication of health care benefits.
-Just figure out who has the best coverage for the cost involved.
+Take the time to figure out who has the best coverage for the cost involved.
 Review your benefits to find other offers, like life insurance for your spouse at a reduced cost, for example.

 Change Beneficiary Designations

-While you're dealing with employee benefits, consider whether you ought to change the beneficiaries listed on your company-paid life insurance and on your employer's retirement plan.
+While you're dealing with employee benefits, consider whether you should change the beneficiaries listed on your company-paid life insurance or on your employer's retirement plan.
 You may want to revise the beneficiaries on any individual retirement accounts (IRAs) and any individual life insurance policies.
 Remember, these beneficiary designations—and not your will—typically determine who inherits these types of assets.
-Certain types of accounts/plans require written spousal consent if the designated beneficiary is someone other than the spouse.
-Also, if either of you has a new name, you'll need to change employee records and contact investment companies, banks and the Social Security Administration.
-Don't forget to change the name on your driver's license, passport and credit cards.
+In certain states, written spousal consent is required if the designated beneficiary of your retirement account is someone other than your spouse.
+Also, if either of you has a new name, you'll need to change employee records and contact investment companies, banks, and the Social Security Administration.
+Don't forget to change the name on your driver's license, passport, and credit cards.

 Rethink Your Life Insurance

-You may need insurance beyond what your employer provides—especially if one spouse is coming to the marriage with dependents, if you intend to have children quickly, or if you plan to take out a mortgage to buy a home together.
-Also, having life insurance through work has some upsides like possibly being less expensive than buying it “in the market”, but if you separate from the company, that coverage could end and buying new insurance may be more expensive if you can even get it due to health issues, and if it is portable, it most likely will be more expensive than through the employer.
+You may need insurance beyond what your employer provides—especially if one spouse is coming to the marriage with dependents, if you intend to have children, or if you plan to take out a mortgage to buy a home together.
+Also, having life insurance through work has some upsides like possibly being less expensive than buying it “in the market”.
+One thing to consider when buying life insurance through work is if you separate from the company, that coverage could end, and buying new insurance may be more expensive if you can even get it due to health issues, and if it is possible, it most likely will be more expensive than through the employer.

 Watch the Tax Bill